What is Shchi? How to Make Russian Shchi - Cabbage and Potato Soup

 - Heat oil in a medium-large soup pot until hot.
-Add the onion, minced garlic, minced celery and carrots.
+Add the onion, minced garlic, minced celery, and carrots.
 Cook until onions become transparent, roughly 5 minutes.

 - Add the potatoes and green beans, and continue cooking until the green beans begin to soften.

 - Lower the heat to medium-low and simmer covered.
-Cooking the soup until the potatoes have began to soften, but are still firm. (try not to over boil the potatoes until they fall apart)
+Cooking the soup until the potatoes have begun to soften, but are still firm. (try not to over boil the potatoes until they fall apart)